Bandra Kurla Complex: Subjects

-It also is home to the Mumbai Cricket Association's cricket ground, the Consulate General of the United States, Mumbai and the British Deputy High Commission, Rustomjee Seasons, Hubtown Sunstone,Ten BKC, Kalpataru Magnus, Kalpataru Sparkle, Rustomjee Oriana.
+It also is home to the Mumbai Cricket Association's cricket ground, the Consulate General of the United States, Mumbai and the British Deputy High Commission, Rustomjee Seasons, Hubtown Sunstone, Ten BKC, Kalpataru Magnus, Kalpataru Sparkle, and Rustomjee Oriana.

-There are more than 400,000 (4 lakh) people working in various offices throughout the BKC.
+More than 400,000 (4 lakh) people work in various offices throughout the BKC.

 It covers 370 hectares of once low-lying land on either side of the Mithi river, Vakola Nalla and Mahim Creek.
 The area had poor surface drainage and was severely affected by pollution in the Mahim Creek.
-One of the important features of the channelisation of Mithi river and Vakola nalla was to improve water carrying capacity and reduce pollution.
+One of the important features of the channelisation of Mithi river and Vakola Nalla was to improve their water-carrying capacity and reduce pollution.
 Mithi River for about 4.5 km of its length from Mahim Causeway to C.S.T.
 Road Bridge and its tributary Vakola Nalla, for 2.5 km of its length, have been channelised for an average 60 m and 40 m bed widths respectively, thereby improving the hydraulic features of these two important water courses in the BKC area.

 The commercial development in BKC includes private and government offices (state and central), banks, wholesale establishments, etc. and will provide ultimately about 2,000,000 jobs in the area.
 The MMRDA has so far developed 19 hectares of marshy land in the 'E' Block where a number of office buildings have been constructed.
 These buildings together provide an office space of 174,000 square metres with a potential to accommodate 17,400 jobs.
 An Urban Plaza and Park named 'CITY PARK' has been developed on an area of about 22,500 square metres in this block.